-The Danger of Using Average Returns
+What Is the Danger of Using Average Returns?

-Nassim Taleb, in his book The Black Swan (Penguin, 2008), has a section called “Don’t cross a river if it is (on average) four feet deep.”
-It is a statement worth pondering.
+Nassim Taleb, in his book, "The Black Swan," has a section called “Don’t cross a river if it is (on average) four feet deep.”
+This is worth thinking about.
 Most financial projections use averages.
-There is no guarantee that your investments will achieve the average return.
+There is no guarantee that you will achieve the average return.

-But that average encompassed years where it was down 43.3% (1931) and up 54% (1933), as well as more recent years like 2008 when it was down 37%, and 2009 when it went up 26.5%*.
+But that average includes years where it was down 37.5% (1931) and up 52.8% (1933); it also includes more recent years like 2008 when it was down 37.1%, and 2009 when it went up 23.1%.

 Rolling Returns Offer a More Comprehensive View

-Rolling returns provide a more realistic way of looking at investment returns.
-A ten-year rolling return would show you the best ten years and worst ten years you may have experienced by looking at the ten year periods not just starting with January, but also starting February 1, March 1, April 1, etc.
+A 10-year rolling return would show you the best 10 years and worst 10 years you may have experienced.
+It will look at 10 year periods; not only will it start with January, but it will also look at periods starting February 1, March 1, April 1, or any other date.